 And by ‘every moment’ - consumers mean right here, right now.

 In 2018, 75 percent of online customers demanded a response to their service questions in five minutes or less.
-Patience levels are trending downwards, over half of consumers also reporting long wait times as their biggest frustration, for instance in retail.
+Patience levels are trending downwards, over half of all consumers also reporting long wait times as their biggest frustration, for instance in retail.

 In meeting these high-strung expectations, real-time marketing (RTM) has emerged as a major buzzword in our industry.
 As with all new trends (think artificial intelligence), it can still be somewhat confusing to determine what ‘real time’ actually means.
 Does it mean responding in under 5 minutes?
 1 minute?
 5 seconds?